 We all know diet trends come and go.
 The current one gaining popularity lately is the ketogenic or “keto” diet – but is it really healthy for us?

-Glucose is also known as sugar- this is what all carbohydrates break down into for use by the brain and cells to give us energy.
-When you eat a diet that is very low in carbohydrate (less than 20 grams per day, equal to about 1 large apple per day), your body breaks down protein and fat to turn into glucose for energy.
-Hence why those following a “Keto diet” are often cited to feel exhausted and drained, because your brain isn’t getting it’s preferred fuel source.
-This fat breaks down into what’s called “ketone bodies”, which can be used as an alternative fuel source during starvation (or inadequate carb intake).
+Glucose is also known as sugar.
+This is what all carbohydrates break down into for use by the brain and cells to give us energy.
+When you eat a diet that is very low in carbohydrates (less than 20 grams per day, equal to about 1 large apple per day), your body breaks down protein and fat to turn into glucose for energy.
+Those following a “Keto diet” cite that they feel exhausted and drained because your brain isn’t getting its preferred fuel source.
+This fat breaks down into what’s called “ketone bodies,” which can be used as an alternative fuel source during starvation (or inadequate carb intake).
 This diet is still very much controversial in regards to evidence of its safety and efficacy, so let’s take a deeper look.

-This diet is extremely high in fat (65-75% of your diet is fat), very low in carbohydrate (<5% of your diet) and moderate in protein (15-20% of your diet).
-Looks quite different than the recommendation by the USDA that your diet should consist of 10-35% of protein, 45-65% of carbohydrate and 20-35% of fat.
-So with this diet, you are consuming things such as butter, bacon, cheese, meat, nuts.
-Sounds too good to be true right?
+This diet is extremely high in fat (65-75% of your diet is fat), very low in carbohydrates (<5% of your diet), and moderate in protein (15-20% of your diet).
+This looks quite different than the recommendation by the USDA that your diet should consist of 10-35% of protein, 45-65% of carbohydrates, and 20-35% of fat.
+With this diet, you are consuming things such as butter, bacon, cheese, meat, nuts.
+Does this sound too good to be true?

 Here are our top reasons to not follow a keto diet:

 We don’t know how it may effect our bodies in the long run.
 Yes, it may produce some weight loss initially, but if there is the possibility of health problems down the road, is it really worth it?
 We don’t have all the answers yet.

-Excess consumption of bacon and other meats has also been linked to various cancers.
-To fulfill the high fat content of the diet, naturally you’re likely to consume high amounts of saturated fat and trans fats, the unhealthy types of fats.
+Excess consumption of bacon and other meats has been linked to various cancers.
+To fulfill the high-fat content of the diet, naturally, you’re likely to consume high amounts of saturated fat and trans fats, the unhealthy types of fats.

 Some studies show promise and positive findings (such as weight loss), whereas another study will come out a week later stating the opposite.
-Of the studies that do show promise for weight loss, the diets are used very short term, and patients are always monitored closely by physicians (checking labs & vitals), and always are transitioned back to a normal diet.
+Diets used short term in the studies do show promise for weight loss.
+Physicians monitor patients closely, checking their labs and vitals, and transition them back to a normal diet.

 Carbs hold onto more water than protein or fats in the body, so when you drastically cut down on carbohydrate intake, you also lose water as a result.
 Drink more water and go back to a more normal way of eating, and you’re likely to gain it all back, since it wasn’t true weight loss.
 Remember – slow & steady weight loss is the way to go.
 Losing weight too quickly often means you are losing hard-earned muscle (which burns calories) or simply water weight.
 A healthy rate of sustainable weight loss is 1/2-1 lb per week (more or less depending on your body size).

 One study done at Harvard demonstrated that the keto diet resulted in an increase in the stress hormone cortisol in those following a very low carb/keto diet.
 High levels of cortisol is associated with insulin resistance, heart disease and promotion of fat accumulation.

 So what should we take away from the keto diet?

 - Follow a healthy, balanced diet that includes fruits, vegetables, whole grains, lean protein (nuts, beans, fish, poultry, etc), low-fat dairy, and healthy fats (olive oil, avocado) while limiting your intake of saturated and trans fats, added sugar, excess sodium, and highly processed foods.
 The Mediterranean diet is one healthful eating pattern that has been studied extensively and is evidence-based.
-Trust the science.